 I enjoyed speaking with you for my second interview today!
 Ever since my first interview with Jason, I’ve had a strong vested interest X Company.
 Our discussion today solidified my enthusiasm for X position, and I am confident that my experience in X would make for a great fit.

 Thanks again, and I look forward to meeting the X Company team and yourself in person!

 Mailing a thank you letter may seem a little old-school, but it’s still appropriate for some situations.
 For example, if the hiring manager or company has a more traditional attitude or culture, a thank you letter may be the way to go.
 Here are a few other reasons why you may want to choose snail mail over email:

 — Lengthy hiring process

 #3.
 Letter Example

 Thank you for taking the time to interview me for the second time.
 I appreciate your interest in my candidacy for X position.

-As we discussed, I believe that my vast array of X skills will be of great value for X Company.
-I am especially interested in this position because X, Y, and Z. I am looking forward to meeting with you again to discuss any further details about my past experience, skill-sets, or any other relevant matters.
+As we discussed, I believe that my array of X skills will be of great value for X Company.
+I am especially interested in this position because X, Y, and Z. I am looking forward to meeting with you again to discuss any further details about my past experience, skill sets, or any other relevant matters.

 Final Interviewing Tips

 No Dumb Mistakes – You cannot afford to spell the interviewer’s name wrong.
 Be sure to proofread!